-Liaise with the treating doctor if necessary to clarify restrictions, effects of injury (e.g. pain, limitations, medication side effects etc.) or discuss return to work options (can be by phone, fax or email).
+Liaise with the treating doctor if necessary to clarify restrictions, effects of injury (e.g., pain, limitations, medication side effects etc.) or discuss return to work options (can be by phone, fax or email).

 Allied health professionals are also valuable sources of information regarding injury processes, functions and rehabilitation.
-Remember the worker must sign an Injured Worker Authority form before you contact the doctor or treating allied health professionals which is available on the Workers Compensation Regulator website: www.https://www.worksafe.qld.gov.au/.
+Remember the worker must sign an Injured Worker Authority form before you contact the doctor or treating allied health professionals.

 If the insurer approves, a case conference with the treating doctor may be beneficial for workers with complex or serious injuries.
-Invite other stakeholders to the discussion (e.g. supervisor, manager, physiotherapist, occupational therapist etc.) to obtain approval for the suitable duties program.
+Invite other stakeholders to the discussion (e.g., supervisor, manager, physiotherapist, occupational therapist etc.) to obtain approval for the suitable duties program.

-3.5.2 Dispute resolution process for suitable duties or other return to work issues

-If an injured worker is unhappy with a decision made at the workplace regarding their suitable duties program, they can raise the matter with the return to work coordinator.
+3.5.2 Dispute resolution process for suitable duties or other return to work issues If an injured worker is unhappy with a decision made at the workplace regarding their suitable duties program, they can raise the matter with the return to work coordinator.